odys-z/Anclient/js/README.md

 and semantics checking, by which the development process can be carried upon user's data structure and be more efficient.

-Anclient.js comes with two package, @anclient/anreact & @anclient/semantier.
+Anclient.js comes with two packages, @anclient/anreact & @anclient/semantier.

 To install, run: